What is a Price Ceiling?

 - Consumers gain: Consumers lose LC but gain the green rectangle.

-- Producers lose: Producers lose LP and also loses the green rectangle.
+- Producers lose: Producers lose LP and also lose the green rectangle.